KimikaTeorikoa/python-notes-tccm/contents/setup.md

 # Setting yourself up
 Welcome to the course.
-Before we start with programming as such it is a good idea to have a working environment that will speed up your learning.
+Before we start programming, it is a good idea to have a working environment that will speed up your learning.
 This course will be highly interactive, and students will be doing a lot of typing.
 For this, it will be very convenient to have a set of user-friendly tools ready to write programs and run Python code efficiently.
 Of course, you are free to choose from other alternatives if you prefer, particularly if you already have some prior experience.
-Hbere we present a minimal set of tools to work with.
+Here we present a minimal set of tools to work with.

-Additionally, as we have mentioned already, Python is a particular programming language in a number of ways.
-At the end of this Chapter we will focus in a number of different ways that you can use to run Python.
+Additionally, as a programming language, Python is particular in a number of ways, as we have already said.
+At the end of this Chapter we will focus in a number of different ways you can run Python.
 But we will cross that bridge when we get there.
 Let's not get ahead of ourselves and start speaking about one of the tools we will need: the **terminal**.